 Up to 2,000 military officials are spared from prosecution, although the law does expressly exclude the crimes of rape, illegal appropriation of minors, and the falsification of civil status and appropriation of real estate by extortion.

-1988 - In mid-January the Carapintadas rebel again.
+1988 - The Carapintadas rebel again in mid-January.
 After the uprising is put down by troops loyal to the government, the rebel leaders and about 300 of their followers are arrested and sentenced to prison.

 1989 - On 5 October, as part of a sweeping military appeasement policy, the newly elected president, Carlos Saúl Menem, pardons 39 of those convicted for Dirty War abuses, those convicted for negligence in the Falklands War, and most of those involved in the Carapintadas uprisings.

-1990 - On 3 December the Carapintadas rebel for a fourth time.
+1990 - The Carapintadas rebel for a fourth time on 3 December.
 The rebellion is again put down, but not before several troops loyal to the government are killed in the fighting.
 About 600 of the rebels are arrested.

 Menem pardons about 280 members of the military who still faced trial for human rights abuses.